Decisions, Decisions: What Type of Therapy Is Best for Me?

 Online therapy has been successfully used to treat any number of issues including depression, anxiety, trauma and PTSD, couples issues, family issues, and more.
 Many of the most common types of therapy have been successfully used in an online format.

 Some of the advantages of online therapy include:

 - Convenience – You’re busy!
 Seeing your therapist online, you can schedule when it works for you, and you avoid the traffic hassles.

 - Cost-effective – Online therapy is generally less expensive than in-person sessions.
 If you have insurance, online therapy is covered by many insurance plans.

 - Comfortable – Online therapy lets you see your therapist from the comfort of your home or office.
 This can be especially appealing for someone struggling with anxiety and going out in public.

 - Accessibility – For someone with limited mobility or located in a remote or underserved location, online therapy can be a viable alternative to the stress of traveling to an office.

 As with anything, online therapy is not a one-size-fits-all, nor is it appropriate for every person or situation.
 This is where having an assessment completed with a licensed therapist can help you to determine the best treatment plan to meet your unique needs.

 There are so many options for therapists and types of therapy to choose from.
 It can be overwhelming, and you may not even be quite sure exactly what the problem is.
 That’s ok.

 Sometimes, we just know that things aren’t going the way we’d like, and we want help to sort it all out.
 That’s when a therapist can help.
-A therapist can help you to make sense of it all and offer options that work with your needs and preferences.
+A Calmerry therapist can assist you in making sense of it all and offer personalized options that align with your needs and preferences.